Welcome!

 This is My Title and it’s Really Great/TOMISC Page 2

 8. Indent new paragraphs and/or new stand-alone lines within the manuscript.
-Also indent new lines of dialogue (watch for my dialogue post to come next week).
+Also indent new lines of dialogue.

 9. When you change which character is speaking, make sure you create a new line break and indent it.